 Urad dal and Chana dal.
 These two lentils are otherwise called as skinless black gram and Bengal gram.
 These add a rich texture and notable protein content to this Indian celery chutney.

 You may swap with any other lentils you have at home.
 But make sure you fry them completely in the cooking oil.
-The uncooked center can cause indigestion for some.

 How to make Celery Chutney.